joshua530/financial-blog-backend/README.md

 > ![post creation page](create-post.png)

 ## Info
-This is the backend repository of the application.\
+This is the backend repository of the financial blog application.\
 [Link to frontend repository](https://github.com/joshua530/financial-blog-frontend)

 ## Description